Salvarez99/HealthJournalApp/README.md

-cd directory
+Instruction to run application:
+    cd to the HealthJournalApp folder
-npm install to download npm_modules dependencies npx expo start or press i for iOS simulator or a for Android emulator in the terminal where the Expo development server is running.
+    then run npm install on the terminal to download npm_modules dependencies afterwards run npx expo start on the terminal and press 'i' for iOS simulator or 'a' for Android emulator in the terminal where the Expo development server is running.

 Note: The log in functionality will only work if the fireBaseConfig method contains the SDK.
 You can obtain this by creating a firebase account and a project then navigating to project settings on the firebase console website.
 If you scroll down you can copy the firebaseConfig() and replace the same method located in firebaseConfig.js